Guide

 Do I need a spreader bar harness for parawingfoiling?

 Yes.
 Parawings are designed to be flown from a spreader bar harness, not held by hand.
 This is one of the key differences between parawingfoiling and wingfoiling.
+See our harness and spreader bar guide for how to choose and set one up.

 The Bottom Line